datwolfyy/ly-reloaded/readme.md

 Ly is a lightweight TUI (ncurses-like) display manager for Linux and BSD.

+We have patched Ly to properly set XDG_SESSION_TYPE so that Plank (and other apps that check this environment variable) launch and work properly.

 ## Dependencies
  - a C99 compiler (tested with tcc and gcc)
  - a C standard library